tinotenda-alfaneti/rest-api-design_voting-system-1/README.md

 Write down all the requests your API will accept and respond to for this task.
 Include sample request body (where applicable) and response with response body (where applicable).
 We are assuming the Content-Type is application/json.
-An example of a request and response is shown below.
-You can use the same simplified request and response format below.
-Note that I am specifying just the relative path (i.e., from the base URL)

 ### BUILT WITH
 * [Flask](https://flask.palletsprojects.com/en/2.2.x/)